 According to a new Gallup poll, one in seven Americans are CBD consumers.
 With so many product options on offer, such as tinctures, vape oils, topical salves, and more, being a CBD reseller has potential to be a profitable venture.

-Brightfield Group analysts recently predicted that year-over-year CBD sales in the United States will soar 706% this year to approximately $5 billion.
-Thanks to the rise of CBD wholesale companies marketing CBD products online, sales are forecasted to top $23.7 billion by 2023.
+Brightfield Group analysts recently predicted that year-on-year CBD sales in the United States will soar 706% this year to approximately $5 billion (£3.9 billion).
+Thanks to the rise of CBD wholesale companies marketing CBD products online, sales are forecasted to top $23.7 billion (£18.5 billion) by 2023.

 As the CBD market continues to flourish, so too do the opportunities for sellers.
 Enter selling hemp-derived CBD wholesale.